General RES Admissions Questions:

 The RES program GPA requirements for admission are slightly higher than the minimum requirements set by UBC Graduate and Postdoctoral Studies (G+PS).

-Students with averages slightly below a first class standing will still be considered, but you will need to provide an exceptional thesis proposal and exceptional letters of reference with your application to be competitive.
+Students with averages slightly below a first class standing may be considered, but you will need to provide an exceptional thesis proposal and exceptional letters of reference with your application to be competitive.

 You will need to upload scanned copies of your official academic documents to the online application system.
 All documents must be uploaded as PDF files.
 One PDF file must include the front and back of every page of your official transcript or academic document.
 Unofficial transcripts or documents are not accepted.